rayarowan/GEOG-418-Climate-Impact-Analysis/README.md

 ```{r DataFrame, echo=TRUE, eval=TRUE, warning=FALSE}
 df <- as.data.frame(fire_point)
 ```
-We are now ready to calculate our descriptive statistics (mean, mode, standard deviation, median, skewness, kurtosis, Coefficient of Variation and normal distribution).
+We are now ready to calculate our descriptive statistics (mean, mode, standard deviation, median, skewness, kurtosis, Coefficient of Variation, and normal distribution).
 The descriptive statistics will be based on wildfire sizes (ha).

 ```{r DescriptiveStats, echo=TRUE, eval=TRUE, warning=FALSE}
 # Mean